-Users can ask their healthcare professional to check their technique during an annual review; however nearly 1 in 5 (19%) of people aren’t getting this checked.
-Faced with an excessive number of steps, some users may find that even after a demonstration they forget about key small details.
+Users can ask their healthcare professional to check their technique during an annual review however nearly 1 in 5 (19%) of people aren’t getting this checked.
+With so many steps some users may find that even after a demonstration they could forget about key small steps.

 A complete training solution can be delivered through training products that mimic a parent device in feel, form, and function.

-These products play an important role in improving patient confidence, as well as maintaining drug regimen and efficacy.
-They can also foster a better understanding of the treatment and minimise potential user errors.
+These products can play an important role in improving patient confidence, as well as maintaining drug regimen and efficacy.
+They can also foster a better understanding of the treatment and minimising potential user errors.

 Training products improve user confidence

 In the same way as a smart inhaler, a training device which can give feedback on the patient’s performance could be a huge benefit.
 We believe the key to producing the perfect training solution is to work closely with pharma customers and device manufacturers to qualify the functional and performance needs of the product.